Frequently Asked Questions

 DO STUDENTS TAKE REGENTS EXAMS?

-Yes, our students graduate with a Regents diploma, which requires that they take 5 Regents exams, one science, one math, one English, and two social studies.
+Yes.
+Our students graduate with a Regents diploma, which requires that they take 5 Regents exams, one science, one math, one English, and two social studies.
 Students take a core curriculum sequence of four years of science, math, Social Studies and English featuring interdisciplinary connections, problem-based learning and a global perspective.
-Students learn Spanish as the foreign language requirement.
+Students learn Spanish to meet the foreign language requirement.

 HOW DO SENIORS GRADUATE WITH COLLEGE CREDITS?

-Through the CollegeNow program at Tompkins Cortland Community College (TC3) and the Maxwell School of Citizenship and Public Affairs at Syracuse University, New Roots students receive college credit for concurrent enrollment courses successfully completed during junior and senior year.
+Through the CollegeNow program at Tompkins Cortland Community College (TC3), New Roots students receive college credit for concurrent enrollment courses successfully completed during junior and senior year.
 Research demonstrates that students who graduate from high school with college credits are more likely to apply to and graduate from a four-year college.
 Our goal is to prepare our students for the next level of education and empower them with the tools for success.

-HOW DOES NEW ROOTS PROMOTE ACADEMIC SUCCESS OF ALL STUDENTS?
+HOW DOES NEW ROOTS PROMOTE THE ACADEMIC SUCCESS OF ALL OUR STUDENTS?

 Two approaches that inspired the New Roots model are Environment as Integrating Context for Education (EIC) and Expeditionary Learning Schools (ELS).
 Both approaches improve both achievement scores and student engagement.